pocable/DLAPI/README.md

 <code>
 {
     'magnet_url': A magnet url you want to download OR 'id': Real debrid ID to be added.
+    'title': Optional title.
+Makes the GET return id, path and title rather than just ID.
-    'path': Download path on server
+    'path': Download path on server.
 }
 </code>
 | HTTP Codes | Description                                                |